 We decided to put some of our First Time Homebuyer money toward new appliances (fridge, dishwasher, range, microwave).
 We went with black because they’re cheaper than stainless steel and stainless steel appliances aren’t really a requirement in the houses in our neighborhood.

 I saw the light in 2012 and, on a whim, painted the kitchen a more muted mint color (Sherwin William’s Mint Condition) one weekend.
-I listened to B.o.B’s Strange Clouds album, which is very good, on repeat while I painted.
+I listened to B.o.B’s Strange Clouds album, which is very good (let’s gloss over the fact that he’s a flat Earther), on repeat while I painted.
 And whenever I hear a song from that album, I think about the work out that was painting the kitchen.

 In the fall of 2013 we had the kitchen cabinets extended to the ceiling and refaced.
 You can read more about that process and how much it cost here.